 Would you bunk with him if you didn't have to?
 The rest of the barracks probably complained until he got the boot.

 Was that really his tent?
-This troper thought he slept in the stockroom.
+Didn't he sleep in the stockroom.

 Yeah, it's his tent alright.
 When he gets off-duty in "The Abduction of Margaret Houlihan," he enters the tent, takes off his helmet, and collapses onto a cot.

 That's actually reality.
 Klinger was important to the camp's functioning, and a great wheeler-dealer in his own right.
 It would have made sense for the chain-of-command to give him his own tent; because he's crazy, because he's functions on a different level of reality than everyone else, because he's earned a few perks through his competence and devoted service to the mission.
 Among the regular or semi-regular cast - I say this as someone with military experience - Klinger was definitely the best soldier the 4077th had, and military leadership does look for ways to reward their best soldiers in whatever manner they can find, which can be as simple as giving an excellent soldier more walk-in closet space than his rank entitles him to.
 Frank was arguably being punished by having to room with two Captains, while Charles was just placed in whatever space was available when he arrived, and never demonstrated the right to have his own room within the limits of the 4077.
 That part is less realistic.

 Important to the camp's functioning?
 When he became company clerk, sure, but up until then he just did guard duty and other grunt work.
 I don't see that he performed those duties better than any other corpsman, either.